-Charles A. May, Jr., 77, is a consultant focusing on national security and strategic business planning issues.
+Charles A. May, Jr., 79, is a consultant focusing on national security and strategic business planning issues.
 In 1992, he retired as a Lt.
 General from the Air Force where he last served as Assistant Vice Chief of Staff, Headquarters US Air Force, Washington, D.C.
 He is a graduate of the U.S. Air Force Academy, where he once served as an Associate Professor of Political Science.
 General May has also graduated from the NATO Defense College, has a Master's degree in International Relations from Columbia University, and has completed the course work toward a Ph.D., and has completed the University of Pittsburgh's Management Program for Executives.

-General May brings a world of experience relating to strategic planning, the government as a customer, assessment of trends in national security, accountability, and stability to our Board.
+General May has extensive experience relating to strategic planning, the government as a customer, assessment of trends in national security, accountability, and stability to our Board.

-William H. Pickle, 65, is a government affairs/business development consultant with over 30 years of experience at senior levels within the federal government.
-He was appointed to the Company's Board of Directors as an additional director effective January 2, 2015, by unanimous consent of the existing directors.
+William H. Pickle, 67, is a government affairs/business development consultant with over 30 years of experience at senior levels within the federal government.
+For the last ten years, he has served as president of The Pickle Group, LLC, a Washington DC-based business development company.

-Most recently, Mr. Pickle served as the 37th Sergeant at Arms (SAA) of the United States Senate.
+Mr. Pickle served as the 37th Sergeant at Arms (SAA) of the United States Senate.
 Mr. Pickle was nominated for this senior position by Senate Majority Leader Bill Frist and elected by the Senate in March, 2003.
 He was re-elected in January, 2005.
-In this position, Mr. Pickle served as the Senate's Chief Operating Officer, Chief of Protocol, Chief of Security; and managed over 950 Senate employees and an annual budget exceeding \$200 million.
+In this position, Mr. Pickle served as the Senate's Chief Operating Officer, Chief of Protocol, and Chief of Security; and managed over 950 Senate employees and an annual budget exceeding \$200 million.
 As SAA, Mr. Pickle worked closely with Senators, Committees and senior Senate staff on a daily basis.
-In addition, as the SAA, he served as Chairman of the U.S. Capitol Police Board with direct oversight for a 2200 person police department with a budget of \$300 million.
+In addition, as the SAA, he served as Chairman of the U.S. Capitol Police Board with direct oversight for a 2,200 person police department with a budget of \$300 million.